Trinidad and Tobago

 CIIS Office: Kim Longfellow, Assistant Director of Off-Campus Programs - Questions about eligibility, program logistics, and other off-campus opportunities.

-Faculty Coordinator: Dr. Mary Jane Smith - Questions about program academics.
+Faculty Coordinator: Dr. Precious Hall - Questions about program academics.